 Service flow 3_ baby monitor

-1. The user has bought a baby monitor (PIN Device) in their house, the instructions indicate that other PIN Devices can be used to extend the range of the baby monitor and as well if the purchaser wants they can use multiple PIN devices to make the baby monitor solution more resilient.
+1. The user has bought a baby monitor (PIN Element) in their house, the instructions indicate that other PIN Elements can be used to extend the range of the baby monitor and as well if the purchaser wants they can use multiple PIN devices to make the baby monitor solution more resilient.

 2. The baby is put for a daytime nap and the user needs to do some housework.
 The video from the camera that is in the house is sent to his smartwatch via a direct device connection so he can keep an eye on the baby.